Chafalleiro/Server-scripts/README.md

 - IPFILE="$DEFAULT_DIR""**ip.txt**" - The name of the check IP file

+- APIURL="https://api.1984.is/1.0/freedns/?apikey=" - Copy here the start of the code provided by your DNS server provider.
+This is a generic generic example by 1984 hosting.

 - API="**YOUR_API_KEY**" - Important, the API key that your DNS server provided you

 - DOMAINS=( "**domain1.tld1" "domain2.tld2" "sub3.domain3.tld3**" ) - A list of domains and subdomains that uses the IP that you are renewing.